Dear Herbalife Employee:

 Gifts offered by employees of different companies vary.
 They can range from widely distributed advertising novelties of nominal value, which you may give or accept, to bribes, which you unquestionably may not give or accept.
 Gifts include not only material goods, but also services, promotional premiums and discounts.

 With prior management approval, you may give or accept customary business amenities, such as meals and entertainment, provided the expenses involved are kept at a reasonable level and are not prohibited by law or customary business practice.
 If you are offered a gift which has more than a nominal value, or which is not customarily offered to others, or money, or if either arrives at your home or office, tell your Manager immediately.
-Appropriate arrangements will be made to return or dispose of what has been received, and the supplier or distributor will be reminded of this policy.
+Appropriate arrangements will be made to return or dispose of what has been received, and the supplier or member will be reminded of this policy.

 F. WORKING WITH GOVERNMENTS

 There are specific laws that need to be considered when working with government employees and those who act on a government’s behalf.
 Acceptable practices in the commercial business environment, such as providing education, transportation, meals, entertainment or other items of value, may be considered entirely unacceptable and may even violate certain federal, state, local or foreign laws and regulations when dealing with government personnel.
-Therefore, you must be aware of, and adhere to, the relevant laws and regulations governing relations between government employees, distributors, and suppliers in every country where you conduct business.
+Therefore, you must be aware of, and adhere to, the relevant laws and regulations governing relations between government employees, members, and suppliers in every country where you conduct business.

 You must not give money or a gift to an official or an employee of a governmental entity if doing so could be reasonably construed as having any connection with the Company’s business relationship.